syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

 ## Local Data

 To bind the **Local Data** to the Diagram control, map the user-defined `JSON` data names with its appropriate data source field.
-You can bind data to the Diagram by mapping fields such as **dataSource, id** and **parent.** The following code example illustrates how to bind local data to the **Diagram.**
+You can bind data to the Diagram by mapping fields such as `dataSource`, `id` and `parent`.
+The following code example illustrates how to bind local data to the Diagram.

 {% highlight js %}